typoEXE/AI-Generator/README.md

 ## Acknowledgments

-- Thanks to all contributors who have helped with new features, bug fixes, and improving the application.
+- Typo is the sole developer of this project.